OfficialKrisHass/Copper-Engine/Documentation/Guide/08 - Materials.md

 This does get reset when you stop the runtime, unlike modifying the material itself.

 ## Recap
-In this guide we learned what a material is, how to create and modify one and how to use them.
+In this super quick guide we learned what a material is, how to create and modify one and how to use them.

 ## Terminology
 Here are some of the terms you should now understand.